Businesses try to coax Trump from tariffs brink, aides quarrel

 Navarro, director of the White House National Trade Council, asked about Trump’s plans, told Fox News:“We have the lowest tariffs in the world ... and what do we get for that?
 We get a half-trillion dollar-a-year trade deficit.”

-Robert Budway, president of the Can Manufacturers Institute in Washington, said the group plans to meet with lawmakers and Trump administration officials next week.

 Stock indexes recouped some losses on Friday, but ended the week in the red as investors fretted over a possible global trade war.
-The Dow Jones Industrial Average closed down 76.86 points, or 0.31 percent, at 24,532.12, and declined 3 percent for the week.

-Additional reporting by Susan Cornwell in Washington, Chris Prentice in New York and Dominic Evans in Istanbul; Writing by Kevin Drawbaugh; Editing by Will Dunham
+Additional reporting by Susan Cornwell in Washington, Chris Prentice and Richa Naidu in New York and Dominic Evans in Istanbul; Writing by Kevin Drawbaugh; Editing by Will Dunham